react-component/color-picker/README.md

 ## License

-react-colors-picker is released under the MIT license.
+rc-color-picker is released under the MIT license.